 Social media is a natural landing spot for rapidly-evolving information, and in tropical cyclone world, perhaps nothing fits the bill more than aircraft reconnaissance data.
 Hurricane Hunters from NOAA and the U.S. Air Force regularly fly into Atlantic storms that threaten land, and occasionally for research purposes.
 Loaded with instrumentation onboard the aircraft, as well as "dropsondes" that collect meteorological data as they descend to the surface, recon provides extremely useful, high-resolution data that goes a long way in improving tropical cyclone analysis and forecasting.
 Thanks to a certain Joint Typhoon Warning Center scientist (and former labmate of mine), we've been able to see a great deal of this info in real time for several years now.

 So what exactly are we looking for during these recon missions?
 The answer to that question varies depending on what type of system we're looking at.
 Is it an Invest that still hasn't developed a closed circulation?
 A strengthening tropical storm on the way to hurricane intensity?
 A mature hurricane undergoing an eyewall replacement cycle?
 I'll use the full slate of Tropical Tidbits recon plots (shown above) to break down these different scenarios, and highlight some of the important features that sometimes slide under the radar compared to the winds.
 I'll annotate an example of each, and describe some of the things we look for in these varying intensity scenarios!
-Before that, I'll give a quick shoutout to incoming FSU student Alex Boreham (@cyclonicwx on Twitter) whose website, cyclonicwx.com, also plots recon data in real time, and even decodes the "Vortex Data Messages" that provide useful info on the inner-core structure of a storm.
+Before that, I'll give a quick shoutout to FSU alum and Florida Tech grad student Alex Boreham (@cyclonicwx on Twitter) whose website, cyclonicwx.com, also plots recon data in real time, and has added plenty of other useful functionality in the past few years.
 Let's dive in...

 FLIGHT LEVEL PRESSURE/WIND TIME SERIES: About 2 hours worth of data appear on the same plot here, allowing us to see the details of flight-level winds and extrapolated pressure across multiple passes through the eye and eyewall.
 The center of most storms will appear as a quick drop in pressure and winds, surrounded by peaks in wind speed on either side as the aircraft passes from one side of the eyewall to the other.
 Flight-level winds are not always indicative of what's happening below, but in general, you can expect the surface winds to be slightly weaker than what you see on this plot.
 This part is simple enough, but let's dive into a couple of subtle details that can reveal important aspects of storm structure (examples below).